Start a conversation

 Off the Beaten track tours, activities or destinations to see:

 Along the road from Lima to Ica, if traveling by private car, visitors may visit the Paracas Peninsula, a fantastic natural reserve with amazing views of the desert and the Pacific Ocean.
 Some activities in town include a relaxing boat ride to the bio-diverse island of Ballestas or kayaking in the fishing lagoon.
 A real off the beaten track tour would be Moron Lagoon Oasis, located near Pisco.
 This remote and seldom visited lagoon is stunning and isolated.
 From the words of the locals, attempting to venture here on your own is not the best of ideas.
 Firstly, its extremely isolated, if you have a medical emergency, getting immediate assistance is not an option.
-Secondly, there is no cellular network, so if you experience problems with your vehicle which is very lightly in a desert, it could be days or even weeks before someone comes to give you assistance.
+Secondly, there is no cellular network, so if you experience problems with your vehicle, it could be days or even weeks before someone comes to give you assistance.
 All in all, its a great lagoon, but for the time being, its not easily or safely accessible.

 Must try foods & drink: